SethAPen/docker-and-rails-api/development_templates/README.md

 ## Setting up a Rails API development environment

+#### A list of known gotchas and issues is included at the bottom of this README.

 First we will get all the prerequisites:

 - Make sure you have a copy of either: Windows 10 Pro, Windows 10 Enterprise or Windows 10 Education